Confucius: Legacy

-Disciples
+Teaching and Disciples

+Confucius was regarded as the first teacher who advocated for public welfare and the spread of education in China.
+Confucius devoted his entire life, from a relatively young age, to teaching.
+He pioneered private education adopting a curriculum known as the Six Arts, aimed at making education accessible to all social classes, and believed in its power to cultivate character rather than merely vocational skills.
+Confucius not only made teaching his profession but also contributed to the development of a distinct class of professionals in ancient China—the gentlemen who were neither farmers, artisans, merchants, nor officials but instead dedicated themselves to teaching and potential government service.

 Confucius began teaching after he turned 30, and taught more than 3,000 students in his life, about 70 of whom were considered outstanding.
 His disciples and the early Confucian community they formed became the most influential intellectual force in the Warring States period.
 The Han dynasty historian Sima Qian dedicated a chapter in his Records of the Grand Historian to the biographies of Confucius's disciples, accounting for the influence they exerted in their time and afterward.
 Sima Qian recorded the names of 77 disciples in his collective biography, while Kongzi Jiayu, another early source, records 76, not completely overlapping.
 The two sources together yield the names of 96 disciples.
 Twenty-two of them are mentioned in the Analects, while the Mencius records 24.

 Confucius did not charge any tuition, and only requested a symbolic gift of a bundle of dried meat from any prospective student.
 According to his disciple Zigong, his master treated students like doctors treated patients and did not turn anybody away.
 Most of them came from Lu, Confucius's home state, with 43 recorded, but he accepted students from all over China, with six from the state of Wey (such as Zigong), three from Qin, two each from Chen and Qi, and one each from Cai, Chu, and Song.
 Confucius considered his students' personal background irrelevant, and accepted noblemen, commoners, and even former criminals such as Yan Zhuoju and Gongye Chang.
 His disciples from richer families would pay a sum commensurate with their wealth which was considered a ritual donation.